How to Make a Video Wall: Your Must-Read Guide 2023

 This calibration will need to get handled manually multiple times per year.
 An expensive and time-consuming process, it also requires downtime.
 In recent years, significant advances have been made in terms of real-time calibration and continuous real-time calibration.

-These are definitely worth further exploration for those who want to ensure their video wall remains looking in tip-top shape at all times.
-These matrix or video wall controllers will automatically calibrate the screen images, color temperature, and brightness of your video wall’s pictures.
+These are worth further exploration for those who want to ensure their video wall always looks in tip-top shape.
+These matrices or video wall controllers will automatically calibrate the screen images, color temperature, and brightness of your video wall’s pictures.

 They’ll also monitor how image performance gets seen.
-That way, you’ll end up with the final product that you’ve always imagined.
+That way, you’ll have the final product you’ve always imagined.
 Traditionally, you needed different devices to control and calibrate colors and volume on each display.

 But now, display management software such as AG Neovo’s PID Command & Ctrl will streamline your process.
 PID Command & Ctrl is an easy-to-use software that combines different functions and allows users to control, configure, and test video walls in five minutes.
-It helps you quickly find command codes for external control system integration, too.
+It also helps you quickly find command codes for external control system integration.

 It has a simple and intuitive interface for video wall remote management.
-PID Command & Ctrl is also easy to connect through Lan or RS232, providing you with stunning results every time.
+PID Command & Ctrl is also easy to connect through Lan or RS232, providing stunning results every time.

 How to Make a Video Wall That’s Effective and Affordable

-As you can see, video wall installation is no simple task.
-But having a video wall at your business comes with endless benefits.
+As you can see, LCD video wall installation is no simple task.
+But having an LCD wall at your business comes with endless benefits.
 With the right know-how and software system support, you can take full advantage of a video wall’s many benefits while enjoying the peace of mind that comes from being able to manage it from anywhere.

 Besides making an impression when customers walk through the doors of your business, a video wall serves many other purposes.
 It gives your executives, team, and other stakeholders the data they need to be displayed on KPI dashboards.